Victims are those who have suffered harm as a result of the commission of any crime within the jurisdiction of the Court.

 Learn how to

 apply to participate in proceedings as a victim or assist someone in applying to participate.

-This form may not be the one in use in some proceedings.
 To enquire about the applicable form for specific proceedings, please contact the Victims Participation and Reparations Section of the ICC.

 Victims Participation and Reparations Section